 Gameshare is an important feature for many gamers.
-People who own multiple consoles, or want to share access with a friend because they are regularly at their house will find it especially useful.
+People who own multiple consoles, or want to share their digital library with a friend because they are regularly at their house will find the feature especially useful.

 You will find Console Sharing and Offline Play in this menu, so select it and the next screen will tell you if the feature is currently enabled or not.
 If not, just activate it and the feature will be set up on that PlayStation 5, it’s that simple.
-The good news is, you can do the exact same thing again to turn it off.
+The good news is that if you ever need to turn this process off, all you have to do is go back to this screen and disable it.
 While you can only have one console set up to share games with, you can change it easily and quickly if you need to.

 Best of all, it doesn’t interfere with your Primary PS4, and you can be logged in on both devices with the same account if you want to, which is great news for people who plan on holding onto their old console and maybe moving it to a different room in the house.